Frequently Asked Questions About Giving to OSC

 In other words, churches are supposed to be little economies of generosity, where those who “have much” share with those who “have little”, thereby creating a “fair balance.”

 Giving 10% is a fine rule of thumb, if that works for you.
-But as a church, we don’t use that rule because it can easily exclude people.
-Many people may be unable to give 10% due to hardships, and consequently feel guilt or shame, and consequently avoid participation in the life of the church.
-Others may be perfectly able to give more than 10%, but are excluded from the blessing of being able to relieve others’ hardships simply because they gave less than they could.
+But as a church, we don’t use that rule because although it might seem fair, it actually creates inequalities since the distribution of wealth itself is unequal.
+Many people may be genuinely unable to give 10% due to hardships, and consequently feel guilt or shame, and thereby avoid participation in the life of our community.
+Others may be perfectly able to give more than 10%, but are excluded from the gift of relieving others’ hardships because they gave less.

 In either case, what you have, what you need, and what you give is between you and God.
 As a church, we are not entitled to that information.
 Each of us must take responsibility for what we give and what we receive.
 That is why, later in his letter, Paul writes in 2 Corinthians 9:7: